antmicro/meta-antmicro/demos/nvidia-jetson-orin-baseboard-gmsl-ov5640-demo/README.md

 ### Capturing frames

-To test capturing frames from the camera just run:
+To test capturing frames from the camera, run:

 ```sh
 camera_number="0"